-Literary Crisis: Why a Crisis Will Make Your GOOD Story GREAT
+Literary Crisis: Why a Dilemma Will Make Your GOOD Story GREAT

 The Secret to Great Books

-I had a breakthrough in February when I went to the Story Grid workshop in New York City led by Shawn Coyne.
-He’s Steven Pressfield’s editor, the author of The Story Grid, and the creator of the Story Grid podcast.
+I had a breakthrough when I went to the Story Grid workshop in New York City led by Shawn Coyne.
+He's Steven Pressfield's editor, the author of The Story Grid, and the creator of the Story Grid podcast.

 I went to the workshop skeptically—attending mostly because my friend Tim Grahl was helping to run it.
 I had read the book before and listened to a few podcast episodes, but I honestly wasn't expecting to be radically transformed by the workshop.
 I've been studying writing and storytelling for over a decade.
 I thought I might get a few good tips, but I didn't believe Coyne or anyone else would have that much to teach me that I hadn't heard before.

 I was wrong.
 The workshop completely changed my writing and editing process.
-Since then, the Story Grid has become my go-to framework for story.
+Since then, the Story Grid has become a constant when framing working the structure of my story.

 I also finally knew why my good book wasn't great.
 I finally understood why my story wasn't working.

-My story lacked a literary crisis.
+My story lacked a dilemma, what Coyne calls a crisis

+A literary or story crisis, also called a dilemma, is a the crucial moment (or moments) when a character is confronted with a significant choice that will change the trajectory of their life.

+I find that people get confused with the term “crisis,” though, so in The Write Structure framework we call this element the dilemma.

 You may have heard that in a good story your protagonist must make a decision.
 I knew this, but what I was lacking was how to set up that decision.
-The story crisis is the moment where your protagonist is placed into such a tight spot that he or she has to choose, and importantly, that decision carries so much weight that there is no turning back from it.
+The dilemma is the moment where your protagonist is placed into such a tight spot that he or she has to choose, and importantly, that decision carries so much weight that there is no turning back from it.

+This choice represents how a character is forced between opposing forces, internal or external, and the only way to move forward is by making a difficult decision.

-In other words, a story crisis is drama.
+In other words, a dilemma is drama.

 Have you ever been reading a book when you find yourself thinking, “There's no possible way this character can get out of this situation!
 This is just too bad.
 They're in way over their head, and there is no getting out of it.”

-THAT is a literary crisis.
+THAT is a literary dilemma.
 And readers love this moment.
 Why?
 Because we want to know what happens next!

-A crisis sets up a knowledge gap, and readers become desperate to fill that gap.
-It’s in moments like this that readers are tempted to skip to the last page in the book just to find out if everything turns out ok (not that I’ve ever done that, of course).
+A dilemma sets up a knowledge gap, and readers become desperate to fill that gap.
+It's in moments like this that readers are tempted to skip to the last page in the book just to find out if everything turns out ok (not that I've ever done that, of course).

-Where Crises Happen in Your Story
+Where Dilemmas Happen in Your Story

 Every scene must have a crisis.
 Every act must have a crisis.
 And every book must have a crisis.